VIKRAM-EPM/vikepmlab/import-validate/Readme.md

 table writes, no row-by-row database operations, and validation work that scales with dimension cardinality instead of file size.

-**One honest caveat:** this isn't a benchmarked "N times faster" claim, and it isn't a replacement for Data Integration's full capabilities — the staging-table approach exists for good reasons, including a complete audit trail and drill-through access in Workbench, which this lightweight
+**My honest caveat:** this isn't a benchmarked "N times faster" claim, and it isn't a replacement for Data Integration's full capabilities — the staging-table approach exists for good reasons, including a complete audit trail and drill-through access in Workbench, which this lightweight